 All students selected to attend OSSM at Autry will participate in a one-year scholastic program of excellence with students who share similar interests.
 Students are required to take the assigned calculus and the assigned physics course each semester.
 All courses are on a semester basis at the collegiate level requiring rigorous academics and a minimum of one-hour homework per evening.

 For more information on OSSM and for the donation form, please click here.

 Applications are available online or at Autry Technology Center at 1201 W. Willow in Enid.

-For more information contact Janet Strate, director of student activities, at 580-242-2750 or by email, or Mike Jantz, OSSM instructor, via his email.
+For more information contact Janet Strate, director of student activities, at 580-242-2750 or by email, or Bailey Brown, OSSM instructor, via her email.

 Muskogee Regional Center (Indian Capitals Tech Center)

 Ellen J. Barton, PhD: Dr. Barton received her PhD in neuroscience from the University of Pennsylvania.
 She received her master’s in electrical engineering from Rensselaer Polytechnic Institute, and her bachelor’s in electrical engineering from Tufts University.
 She teaches pre-calculus, calculus, and physics.